mspych/blog/content/blog/plastic-waste/index.md

 1. Get a large bottle of [Dr Bronner's Organic Castile Soap](https://www.amazon.co.uk/s?k=dr+bronner+castile+soap&crid=15YSEC9GYIS2Q&sprefix=dr+bronner+cast%2Caps%2C324&ref=nb_sb_ss_i_1_15).
 It’s free from nasty stuff and super concentrated so you only need few drops.
 Highly recommend the almond scent.
 It’s our favourite.
 2. Buy reusable bottle like [Humangear GoToob](https://www.amazon.co.uk/s?k=Humangear+GoToob&ref=nb_sb_noss) and fill it with Castile Soap.
 They come in various sizes.
 We have a small (37ml) and large (100ml) one.
 I suggest going for 2 smaller ones as they give you greater control over dispensing.
 With large one you end up applying too much.
 Two small ones should easily cover 7-10 days trips when traveling as a couple!
-Not only you won’t need to worry about that nasty stuff in most hotel’s toiletries, freeing some space in you bag but ultimately you are saving the 🌍
+Not only you won’t need to worry about that nasty stuff in most hotels' toiletries, freeing some space in you bag but ultimately you are saving the 🌍

 Climate change is a hot topic.
 It’s good.
 Raising awareness is good.